arras-energy/gridlabd-old/docs/Module/Powerflow/Pole.md

     double pole_moment_nowind[ft*lb];
 ~~~

-The moment of the pole without wind.
+The moment of the pole without wind, due to its weight and tilt.

 ### `equipment_moment`